 And a group of 19 religious leaders were ultimately arrested for blocking traffic on Central Park West, sitting down and singing songs in Hebrew.
 Among those arrested for civil disobedience: Rabbi Elyse Wechterman, ’00, executive director of the Reconstructionist Rabbinical Association, Rabbi Sharon Kleinbaum, ‘90, Rabbi David Dunn Bauer, ’03, and Rabbi Lauren Grabelle Herrmann, ’06.

-Rabbi Deborah Waxman, ’99, president of the Reconstructionist Rabbinical College and Jewish Reconstructionist Communities, was among the group that marched about 30 blocks to Trump Tower.
+Rabbi Deborah Waxman, ’99, president of the Reconstructionist Rabbinical College, was among the group that marched about 30 blocks to Trump Tower.
 Many wore kippot and tallit, chanting “no hate, no fear, refugees are welcome here.”
 Several rabbis carried signs that read “my people were refugees too.”

 Rabbi Waxman has consistently and forcefully advocated for open, humane and secure immigration and refugee policies.
 In a 2016 piece in the Jewish Exponent, Rabbi Waxman asked for people to “Join me in calling for a national policy that welcomes and protects the stranger, a policy that lives up to the highest ideals of our faith and our country.
 Join me in defending our cherished values of welcoming and embracing the stranger.”